How can I tell if parts are being counted correctly?

 - No Part Count: Check the adapter script to ensure the part count data point is configured correctly.
 Check the threshold, and compare it with the diagnostic timeline to see if the voltage consistently hits the threshold/time delay to trigger part count.
 For reference on adapter scripts, refer to our Knowledge Base article I/O - V1 Adapter Script Overview.

 - Inaccurate Part Count: If the part count on a machine is inaccurate, please follow the same steps outlined above.

 Ethernet/IP, OPC-UA, Modbus

 - No Part Count: If you are not getting any part counts from your machine, check to verify that they are mapped correctly.
-Also, check the config file to verify the data items are included and input using the correct format.
+Also, check the adapter script to verify the data items are included and input using the correct format.

 - Inaccurate Part Count: Check which paths the machine is set to part count on.
 You may need to select only one path for part counting if the machine is displaying inaccurate part counts.